sanjeevbhusal/solidity-practise-hardhat/notes.md

 - with `get` function, we can pass a contract name and if that contract has been deployed, we will get that contract object.
 - `get` is generally used when we deploy a mock contract in one file and need the address of that mock contract in another file.

-- whenever we start a local blockchain node `npx hardhat node`, hardhat-deploy will run all files inside deploy folder `npx hardhat deploy` inside the local blockchain node.
-So, the local node will already have all the contracts deployed.
+- whenever we start a local blockchain node by running `npx hardhat node`, hardhat-deploy will run all files inside deploy folder i.e. it will automatically run the functionalities of `npx hardhat deploy` command.
+- So, the local node will already have all the contracts deployed.

 #### mocking / mock contracts